metaplex-foundation/developer-hub/src/pages/guides/rust/metaplex-rust-sdks.md

 ### Instructions

-Each SDK comes with an **instructions** module that comes with multiple versions of the supplied insturctions from the given program that strips away alot of the boiler plate depending on your needs.
+Each SDK comes with an **instructions** module that comes with multiple versions of the supplied instructions from the given program that strips away alot of the boiler plate depending on your needs.

 An example below shows all the `CreateV1` instructions coming from the `mpl-core` crate.